kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

         (5): Linear(in_features=84, out_features=10, bias=True)
     )
     )
-We use Lenet5-like CNN for this question, hereinafter called them lenet.
+We use Lenet5-like CNN for this question, hereinafter called it lenet.
 I introduced batch-normalization in both of the convolutional and fully connected part.
 Evolved from the single convolutional layer CNN, the classic LeNet5 includes more convolutional, maxpooling and fully connected layers, which aims to improve the performance of feature extraction.
 More parameters makes this lenet more complex and thus would be suitable for image classification.
 The $28 \times 28$ image was shaped in a sequence: $(6,28,28)$ -> $(6,14,14)$ -> $(16,10,10)$ -> $(16,5,5)$ -> $16 \times 5 \times 5$ -> $120$ -> $84$ -> $10$.

 #### **(a) & (b)**
 <br>